 Orchestral Strings Lessons

-BESS BARKER — VIOLIN
+BESS BARKER — VIOLIN, VIOLA

 From a musical family, Bess began violin at the age of ten and has continued playing ever since.
 She began teaching the violin in 2010.
 She started performing early on and, when not teaching, enjoys playing as part of a music duo, along with a harpist, for weddings and events.
 Although she was classically trained, Bess enjoys playing a variety of music including Bluegrass, folk, Celtic fiddling, pop, rock and experimenting with different ethnic styles such as Middle-Eastern, Greek and Mariachi.
 She has studied with and been influenced by a number of musicians, including instructors from Sac State University, Boston School of Music, UC Davis and some of the top Mariachi groups in the nation, and holds a certification from Berklee College of Music.
 She has been a member of two string quartets in the Sacramento area and has played with Camellia Symphony Orchestra and Auburn Symphony as well as in musical theater.
 She is also currently lead violinist and a vocalist for musical group Córima, which brings the traditional music of México to audiences in Northern California.